pytchlang/pytch-tutorials/catch-apple/tutorial.md

 Some scattered throughout, but also:

-* Do we need something less "babyish" for the graphics?
-But avoid being "stereotypically boyish", which, e.g., spaceships catching asteroids might be seen as.

 * Any more "now you try this" ideas?
 Add hints?
 Put them in sensible order?
 Add something say how hard each challenge is?